Monday, March 30, 2020

 My Friend Lost His Close Brothers To Canine Distemper

-It was my second time to Samtse so I was likely to face some confusions.
-In order to avoid such, I informed Deepen Raj Ghalley, whom I call him with first name only, to receive me at the bus stand, since another friend was engaged being a teacher.
-Instead of receiving, he was asking if I would be comfortable to come home with his mother, who works as Sr. Nurse at Samtse Hospital, as he has to stay with two brothers.
+It was my second time visiting Samtse, so I anticipated some confusion.
+To avoid this, I informed Deepen Raj Ghalley—whom I call by his first name only—to meet me at the bus stand, as another friend was busy teaching.
+Instead of picking me up, he asked if I would be comfortable going home with his mother, who works as a senior nurse at Samtse Hospital, since he had to stay with his two brothers.
 Two brothers?
-You've brothers?
-Thought to myself but didn't ask him.
-I told him that I would be happy because aunty treats me like one of her sons.
-But when I inquired ticket counters, ticket was available for afternoon bus only.
-I didn't want to wait longer.
-Hence I booked Tendu bus hoping I would manage any car once I reach Samtse town and board Chengmari from there, in that way I wouldn't have to wait aunty.
-I must be a fortunate guy to get Tendu bus which means my destiny was on the way to Tendu where I could drop in between.
-By the way, bus was old and worn out.
-I adjusted for at least three hours.
+I thought to myself, surprised, but I didn't ask further.
+I told him I would be happy to, as his mother treats me like one of her sons.
+However, when I inquired at the ticket counters, the only available bus was the afternoon one.
+I didn’t want to wait that long, so I booked a seat on the Tendu bus, hoping to find a car once I reached Samtse town and catch a ride to Chengmari from there, avoiding the need to wait for his mother.

 Deepen with Jomboo (left) and Jimba

 Deepen adopted two other stray dogs but already lost one to the disease.
 Blacky, in the picture, will be the fourth dog to die from the Canine Distemper.
-Can't imagine stray dogs situations!
+Can't imagine stray dogs situations

 No comments: